ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 What are the motives to combine MongoDB Atlas and AWS Lambda?

+* Combine the serverless capabilities of Lambda with the MongoDB strong points
 * Payment model - In case of MongoDB you provision your cluster and you know what you'll pay for it, clusters can grow with your business without downtime or code changes.
 * Flexible Data Acces - MongoDB has a rich query language and aggregation framework.
 On top of your data in MongoDB you can build nice dashboards for business intelligence. (eg. [MongoDB Charts](https://www.mongodb.com/products/charts))
 * Indexes - Supports up to 64 indexes per collection with a wide variety of index types like hash, compound, unique, array, partial, TTL, geospatial, sparse, text and wildcard indexes